-Prior to the beginning of the deicing/anti-icing season, Inspectors should become familiar with the operators' grounddeicing/anti-icing plans and the aerodromes' ground-deicing/anti-icing plans.
+Prior to the beginning of the deicing/anti-icing season, Inspectors should become familiar with the operators' ground-deicing/anti-icing plans.
 Volume 4, Chapter 15, provides background information, policy, direction, and guidance on the approval of ground-deicing/anti-icing procedures and the prerequisites for conducting ground-deicing/anti-icing surveillance.
 Inspectors should familiarize themselves with the information in these sections prior to the ground-deicing/anti-icing season.